C5-CheapFetch/CheapFetch/README.md

   </center>

-Cheap Fetch it's a very useful website that allows you to search a product along a the most popular web stores.
+Cheap Fetch it's a very useful website that allows you to search a product along Amazon and Mercado Libre (more stores are comming soon)

 Our lema is "Search once, find everywhere" and we take it so seriously